Ashley Furniture recalls thousands of loveseats, sofas, and recliners

 The company is aware of six reports of the cupholder overheating, causing fire and smoke damage.
 No injuries have been reported.

-The furniture line was manufactured by Happy Smart Furnishings in China and Vietnam, and Colia Leather in Cambodia, acccording to Ashley Furniture.
+The furniture line was manufactured by Happy Smart Furnishings in China and Vietnam, and Colia Leather in Cambodia, according to Ashley Furniture.

 The units were sold in white and black colors and were sold between November 2018 and March 2023, for $900-1,800.